RainmakerRaw/Signal_TLS_Proxy_BSD/README.md

 (6) If you have the IPFW running, you'll need to allow at least ports 80/tcp and 443/tcp.
 You can drop port 80 once you have your certs if required, the proxy runs on 443/tcp.
 Something like `ipfw -q add allow tcp from any to any 443 setup keep-state` will work.

-The proxy is now live, and you can share it in the normal way using `https://signal.tube/#domain.xyz`, congratulations!
+The proxy is now live, and you can share it in the normal way using `https://signal.tube/#domain.xyz`.
+Congratulations!